My Cookie Journey

 Instructions

-• Using a hand-held or stand mixer, add the butter and sugars, mixing at a medium speed for about 3 minutes.
-Add the vanilla extract and the egg and mix until incorporated.
-I scrape down the bowl, then turn the mixer on to a low speed and gradually add the flour mixture.
-After all the flour is mixed into the wet cookie dough, add the Heath Toffee Bits and the mini chocolate chips.
-I turn the mixer on for 5 to 10 seconds.
-If the toffee and chocolate chip needs more distribution, I use a spatula to move them around.
-Now, cover and chill for about 20 minutes.
+• Using a hand-held or stand mixer, cream the butter and sugars on medium speed for about three minutes.
+Add the vanilla extract and egg and mix until incorporated.
+Scrape down the bowl, then mix on low speed while gradually adding the flour mixture.
+Once combined, add the Heath Toffee Bits and mini chocolate chips and mix briefly, about five to ten seconds.
+Use a spatula if needed to distribute evenly.
+Cover and chill for about twenty minutes.

-• Preheat the oven to 350° and line 2 cookie sheet pans with parchment paper; take a medium cookie scoop and put 12 mounds onto a cookie sheet pan.
-Keep at least 2 inches apart.
-These do spread a little.
-Bake for 10-12 minutes.
-When they come out of the oven, they are very soft and puffy on the tops, but that is perfect.
-Leave them on the cookie pan for 2 to 3 minutes before moving them to a cooling rack.
-When they cool, they flatten out a little and are chewy.
-This recipe makes about 2 dozen cookies.
+• Preheat the oven to 350°F (175°C or 180°C) and line two sheet pans with parchment paper.
+Using a medium cookie scoop, place twelve mounds on each pan, spacing them at least two inches apart.
+Bake for ten to twelve minutes.
+The cookies will look soft and slightly puffy when removed from the oven.
+Let them rest on the pan for two to three minutes before transferring to a cooling rack.
+As they cool, they will settle and become chewy.
+This recipe makes about two dozen cookies.

 Nutrition